bgoonz/ecommerce-react/notes/wiki/Minimum-Viable-Product-Feature-List.md

 - Technologies used
 - Link to live site
 - Link to Wiki docs
-- Discussion of two features that show off the team's technical abilities
-- Discussion of both challenges faced and the way the team solved them
 - Code snippets to highlight the best code